 Other sources of caffeine include tea, energy drinks, chocolate, soda, and even some brands of ice cream.
 But, what’s caffeine exactly?

 It is a stimulant found in some drinks and foods that accelerate the central nervous system.

 For most people caffeine doesn’t seem to affect blood glucose levels significantly.
-So, they can consume up to 400mg of caffeine per day without any side effect.
+So, they can consume up to 400mg of caffeine per day without any side effects.

-However, when it comes to people with diabetes, caffeine shows a different reaction with their blood sugar levels.
+However, when it comes to people with diabetes, caffeine shows a different reaction to their blood sugar levels.

 Numerous studies show people with type 2 diabetes have different reactions to caffeine.
 Generally, it increases their insulin and blood sugar levels.

-One research involved people with the disease who received 250mg caffeine pill twice a day.
+One research involved people with the disease who received 250mg caffeine pills twice a day.
 Once at breakfast and another with their lunch.
 The amount of caffeine equals that in 2 cups of coffee with each meal.

 The blood sugar levels of the participants were higher on days when they didn’t get caffeine by 8 percent.
 What’s more, their reading was increasing after each meal.

 These results are proof that caffeine has a significant impact on the body’s response to the hormone which lets sugar inside the cells and gets transformed into energy.
 This hormone is insulin.